Charly Bliss: 2011-2015: EP, A Lot to Say EP, and Soft Serve EP

-2015-present: Guppy and Young Enough
+2015–2018: Guppy

 Charly Bliss began recording their debut album, Guppy, in 2015, but shelved the first result, feeling as though it did not sound like them.
 "We were really highlighting the aspects of our sound that make us a garage band, or a punk band," Eva remarked in a later interview.
 But the group came around to the fact that each member favored pop music above all, and they re-recorded Guppy with this renewed focus in mind.

 Guppy was released on Barsuk Records in April 2017 to rave reviews from music critics.
 Following its release, the band went on tour across the U.S., and made their first-ever tour of the United Kingdom as well.
 In 2018, they opened for Death Cab for Cutie, and released the single "Heaven".

+2019-2023: Young Enough and Supermoon EP

-They recorded their second album, Young Enough, with veteran producer Joe Chiccarelli, who has worked with U2, the Shins, and My Morning Jacket.
-Young Enough was released on May 10, 2019.
+On February 6, 2019, Charly Bliss released the single "Capacity" and announced their second studio album Young Enough, which released on May 10, 2019.
+They recorded the album with veteran producer Joe Chiccarelli, who has also worked with U2, the Shins, and My Morning Jacket.
+To commemorate the release, the band launched a 24 hour livestream on their youtube channel called CBTV, which included a full stream of the album, behind the scenes footage, and Charly Bliss-themed spoofs of TV shows, such as MTV Cribs.

 On October 30, 2019, the band released Supermoon, an EP with five songs, recorded during the same sessions that produced Young Enough.
 In 2020, the group contributed a cover of the song "Pretend to Be Nice" from the Josie and the Pussycats soundtrack for Saving for a Custom Van, a tribute compilation celebrating the life of musician Adam Schlesinger.

+2024-present: Forever

+On August 16, 2024, Charly Bliss released its third studio album Forever, the band's first since 2019.